Views:

 x-posix-time

-This value is the standard UNIX time in seconds, which is the number of seconds that have elapsed since midnight Coordinated Universal Time (UTC), January 1, 1970, not counting leap seconds.
+The standard UNIX time in seconds, which is the number of seconds elapsed since 00:00:00 UTC on January 1, 1970 (excluding leap seconds).
+Use this value to generate the x-signature header.

 1363370254